-Nursing Program Outcomes (October 2021):
+Nursing Program Outcomes (January 2024):

-- Goal: The program's annual licensure examination (NCLEX) pass rate is 80% or greater for all first-time test takers.
-Outcome: SMCC meets this goal with a pass rate of 91.03%.
-SMCC's 3-year pass rate of 93.59% exceeded the national benchmark of 87.68%. - Goal: At least 80% of graduates report employment in nursing within 6-12 months of graduation.
-Outcome: SMCC results are 100% employment within 6-12 months. - Goal: At least 70% of entering students complete the nursing program within three years.
-Outcome: 55% of all students who begin NURS 125 and NURS 111 LPN Option will complete the program on-time (four semesters) - The student rate of completion will be measured for two accreditation bodies, ACEN and NECHE when students enter either NURS 125 or NURS 111 LPN Upgrade Option: - o ACEN: 55% of all students will complete the program on-time in four semesters - Fall 2019: South Portland 69.7%, Midcoast 76% - NECHE: 70% of all students will complete the program in six semesters - o Academic Year 2018-19: 89.45%
+Goal: The program's annual licensure examination (NCLEX) pass rate is 80% or greater for all first-time test takers during the same 12 month period.
+(Dec 15th-Dec 15th) Outcome: SMCC meets this goal with a pass rate of 96% (2022-2023).

+Goal: At least 80% of graduates report employment in nursing within 6 months of graduation Outcome: SMCC results are 100% employment of respondents within 6 months

+The student rate of completion will be measured for two accreditation bodies, ACEN and NECHE when students enter either NURS 125 or NURS 111 LPN Upgrade Option:

+Goals & Outcomes: ACEN: At least 55% of entering students complete the nursing program within 2-years Outcome: Spring 2021 Cohort: 78.57% NECHE: 70% of all students will complete the program in six semesters Outcome: Spring 2021 Cohort: 92.86%

+LPN Program Outcomes

+- 1. At least 70% of entering students complete the PN Program within two years.
+The 2-year benchmark-results pending. - 2.
+The program's annual licensure examination pass rate is 80% or greater for all first-time test takers during the same 12-months-- results pending. - 3.
+At Least 80% of graduates report employment as a practical nurse within 6 months of graduation--results pending.

-All data by cohort available on request.
+\Last updated 01/2024 \All data by cohort available on request.